 Students involved in this clinic may interview clients and witnesses, obtain evidence such as police reports and medical records, participate in depositions and other forms of discovery, file motions and pleadings, negotiate with opposing counsel, and ultimately appear on behalf clients in court.

 Students typically participate in one or more contested hearings each semester.
 The expedited procedure for obtaining restraining and stalking protective orders makes these cases ideal for a one-semester litigation-based clinical course.
 For example, a hearing on a protective order must take place within five days of the respondent’s request if custody of children is contested.
 Otherwise, the hearing must be held within twenty-one days of the request.
-The Supervising Attorney of the Protective Order Clinic is TBA.
+The Supervising Attorney of the Protective Order Clinic is Kathryn Moakley.

 The Domestic Violence Civil Clinic (8 students per semester)